utndatasystems/bdbd-2025-website/_pages/about.md

 ## Sponsors

-A special thanks goes to this year's sponsors, without whom this event would not be possible:
+A special thanks goes to this year's sponsors, [CedarDB](https://cedardb.com/) and [Dynatrace](https://www.dynatrace.com/), without whom this event would not be possible:

 <div class="mx-auto d-block col-sm-5 my-5">
 <a href="https://cedardb.com/">